What does stretching do

 |Extra stretches at other times during the day?||Optional||No||Yes (Hip flexors, calves and chest)|

-Note : The type of stretching referred to in this article is static stretching (holding a stretched position for an extended period of time) not the other forms (dynamic, ballistic, etc).
+Note : The type of stretching referred to in this post is static stretching (holding a stretched position for an extended period of time) not the other forms (dynamic, ballistic, etc).

-Author Note: This article was written by Arun Pandiyan for The Quad.
+Author Note: This post was written by Arun Pandiyan for The Quad.